-Serious concerns from parents and carers should be recorded on a safeguarding form (Tdrive-Safeguarding - concern report forms and entered on common by the safeguarding team).
+Serious concerns from parents and carers should be recorded on a meeting form (Tdrive-Safeguarding - concern report forms).

 Letters

 Staff and governors will endeavour to respond to parents' letters as quickly as possible.
 All written communications to parents must be approved by the Head Teacher before they are sent.
 Copies of significant correspondence with parents, including emails, should be placed in pupil files.